Active Vapor-Based Robotic Wiper: Abstract

 \section{Abstract}

-This paper presents a method for the normal estimation of mirrors and transparent objects that are difficult to recognize with a camera.
-To create a diffuse reflective surface, we propose spraying water vapor onto transparent or mirror surfaces.
-In the proposed method, we move an ultrasonic humidifier equipped on the tip of a robotic arm to apply sprayed water vapor onto the plane of a target object to form a cross-shaped misted area.
-Diffuse reflective surfaces are partially generated as misted areas, which allows the camera to detect the surface of the target object.
-The viewpoint of the gripper-mounted camera is adjusted such that the extracted misted area appears to be the largest in the image, and finally, the plane normal of the target object surface is estimated.
-Normal estimation experiments were conducted to evaluate the effectiveness of the proposed method.
-The RMSEs of the azimuth estimation for the mirror and transparent glass were approximately $4.2^{\circ}$ and $5.8^{\circ}$, respectively.
-Consequently, our robot experiments demonstrate that our robotic wiper can perform contact-force-regulated wiping motions to clean a transparent window, as humans do.
+This paper presents a method for estimating normals of mirrors and transparent objects challenging for cameras to recognize.
+We propose spraying water vapor onto mirror or transparent surfaces to create a diffuse reflective surface.
+Using an ultrasonic humidifier on a robotic arm, we apply water vapor to the target object's surface, forming a cross-shaped misted area.
+This creates partially diffuse reflective surfaces, enabling the camera to detect the target object's surface.
+Adjusting the gripper-mounted camera viewpoint maximizes the extracted misted area's appearance in the image, allowing normal estimation of the target surface.
+Experiments show the method's effectiveness, with RMSEs of azimuth estimation for mirrors and transparent glass approximately $4.2^{\circ}$ and $5.8^{\circ}$, respectively.
+Our robot experiments demonstrated that our robotic wiper can perform contact-force-regulated wiping motions to clean a transparent window, akin to human performance.